Ferrar Fenton Bible: Popularity

 At least 10 editions of Fenton's translation were published in his own lifetime.
 He also continued to add extra notes to these editions up to 1910.
 An abridged version was published in 1935 and reprinted in 1951 by Covenant Publishing under the title The Command of the Ever-Living.

 Although Ferrar Fenton's translation never achieved great popularity and fell into obscurity, it remains in print today.
 It is now published by Destiny Publishers of Merrimac, Massachusetts, where it is also available to download as a separate PDF file for each book of the Bible.

 British Israelism

 Ferrar Fenton was a British Israelite and he dedicated his translation to "all those nations who have sprung from the race of the British Isles."
-An explanatory note in the abridged version The Command of the Ever-Living quotes a letter Fenton wrote in 1910 describing his belief that the Cymru (Welsh) language sprung from ancient Hebrew and that the British were descended from Shem.
+An explanatory note in the abridged version The Command of the Ever-Living quotes a letter Fenton wrote in 1910 describing his belief that the Welsh language sprung from ancient Hebrew and that the British were descended from Shem.

-Some modern branches of British Israelism lean heavily on the Ferrar Fenton translation in order to support their theories.
+Some modern branches of British Israelism use the Ferrar Fenton translation.